 Optimizing your car's performance requires more than just throwing a bunch of parts under the hood.
 Understanding the relationship between various systems and the mathematical computations necessary to determine which parts will give you the performance you want is key to improved performance in today's factory-tuned cars.
 Use the info in this section to help you select the correct parts for your application.
 If you have any questions, give a call to our toll-free Factory Tech Line: 1-800-416-8628.

-Installation Instructions Emissions Guide Warranty Info EFI Tech Forum
+Installation Instructions Emissions Guide Warranty Policy EFI Tech Forum

 First find the vehicle speed, MPH and the consequent engine RPM operating range: